-RHEGED | Health issues that can effect WSS
+RHEGED | Health Issues That May Effect WSS

 Welsh Springer Spaniels are generally healthy & very robust, but like ALL other breeds, they are prone to certain health conditions.
 NOT ALL Welshies will get any or all of these diseases, but it is important to be aware of them if you are considering this ancient breed.